-While bald cypress may look like and be used like a hardwood, technically it is a softwood.
+While bald cypress may look like and be used as a hardwood, technically it is a softwood.
 It's often confused with dawn redwood.
 Once harvested, the wood has a light color that can also appear as a light brown or reddish tint.
 On occasion, fungi can attack the tree and leave behind pockets of darker color, which is called pecky cypress.
 The grain of the wood is relatively straight, which is part of the reason for the stability of the wood, making it desirable for furniture applications.

 Have Patience and Sharp Tools

 Woodworking with bald cypress can be similar to working with oak, requiring patience and sharp tools.
 When surface planing or routing bald cypress, taking too deep of a cut can cause gouging tear outs.
 You'll see far better results making multiple, very shallow passes through the planer or router.
 Keep in mind that your knives, blades, and bits may dull a bit faster cutting bald cypress than other, more common varieties of wood stock, but by utilizing patience and keeping the cutter moving to avoid burning, you should see some great results.

-Bald Cypress Holds Fasteners and Glued Edges with Ease
+It Holds Fasteners and Glued Edges With Ease

 The heartwood of bald cypress tends to be darker in color than the surrounding sapwood, with a somewhat unpleasant odor given off when working with the wood.
 It sands well, but the wood can have an almost greasy feeling, which tends to gum up sanding disks.
 Using new sandpaper and progressing through various grits, from coarse all the way through to very fine grits can produce a very smooth result.